 - Anxiety disorders – research indicates up to 40% of individuals with attention-deficit hyperactivity disorder may also have an anxiety disorder.
 There are a range of anxiety disorders, yet in general, they all involve excessive worry, difficulty stopping worrying, and associated uncomfortable physical symptoms.

 - Substance and/or alcohol dependence – as a parent of a teenager, you have likely already wondered if your teen uses substances or alcohol.
 Yet if your teen has been diagnosed with ADHD, this may be more of a concern, as the risk for substance/alcohol use ranges anywhere from 10-25%.

 Clearly, ADHD can be a tough diagnosis to navigate for both you and your teenage child.
-To find out more about support and treatment options, contact the experts at Polaris at 1-844-836-0222.
+To find out more about support and residential treatment center options, contact the treatment team at Polaris at 1-844-836-0222.